Napoldej/ku-polls/README.md

 Check the installation instructions [here](../../wiki/Installation-and-Configuration)

 - In the file:
-Check the installation instruction  <a href="Installation.md">Installation.md</a> file
+Check the installation instruction  [Installation Guide](./Installation.md) file

 ## Running the Application